-The Contract Packaging Association estimates that the industry has doubled in size since 2008.
-With that type of growth and packaging innovators’ willingness to expand services in 2015, the industry is poised for continued gains in the new year.
+The packaging industry is expected to reach over $200B by 2028, based on Mordor Intelligence report.
+With that type of growth and packaging innovators’ continued willingness to expand services, the industry is poised for gains each new year.

-Integrating the latest technology into the packaging process includes streamlining and economizing through more efficient production methods, but technology also finds its way into packages themselves, pushing the envelope on materials and merchandising capabilities.
+Integrating the latest packaging technologies into the process includes streamlining and economizing through more efficient production methods.
+Still, technology also finds its way into packages, pushing the envelope on materials and merchandising capabilities.

 Through innovation and expanded services, successful packaging contractors will continue to meet the evolving needs of producers and consumers, capturing their share of the swelling packaging market.

-Sustainability and customization will continue to drive contract packaging trends in 2015, leading to growth in CPG like personal care products, food and beverages.
-Integrating technology and reducing the amount of packaging materials used are additional forward-thinking goals shared by contract packagers and their clients.
+Sustainability and customization will continue to drive contract packaging trends, leading to growth in CPG, like personal care products, food, and beverages.
+Integrating technology and reducing the number of packaging materials used are additional forward-thinking goals shared by contract packagers and their clients.